TannDev/silence-among-us/discord-bot/commands/ADDING-COMMANDS.md

 # How to Add New Commands
 The bot will automatically load all commands from the [commands directory](/discord-bot/commands) directory on startup.
 So adding new commands is as simple as adding a new file to the directory, with the appropriate structure.

+## Naming Convention
+Each command should live in a dedicated file.
+The name of this file should follow the existing pattern:
+`<sorting number>-<first alias>.js`.

+The `sorting number` is used to order the file in the directory, and in the help text.
+- Numbers `0xx` are reserved for meta commands. `help`, `stats`, etc.
+- Numbers `1xx` are reserved for commands in the `core` category.
+- Numbers `2xx` are reserved for commands in the `more` category.
+- Numbers `3xx` are reserved for commands in the `manual` category.
+- Numbers `9xx` are reserved for unpublished commands.

 ## Example
 Here's an example of what a command file might look like:
 ```Javascript